New Local Plan

 Heritage Impact Assessments

-The high-level Heritage Impact Assessments (2022) (PDF, 9.8 MB) followed best-practice procedures from Historic England to meet the requirements of heritage planning policy contained in Section 16 of the National Planning Policy Framework (NPPF).
+The high-level Heritage Impact Assessments (2022) (PDF, 9.8 MB) followed best-practice procedures from Historic England to meet the requirements of heritage planning policy contained in the National Planning Policy Framework (NPPF).
 It assessed the impact of 120 sites submitted as part of the Call for Sites on the historic environment.
+It is a replacement of a superseded 2019 version of the document.

-The Heritage Impact Assessment Addendum (2020) (PDF, 6.8 MB) addendum to the 2019 assessment assessed an additional 60 sites identified through the Edge of Settlement/New Settlement Scoping Study, the Urban Capacity Study – a review of refused and withdrawn application sites and other sites that were put forward.
+The high-level Heritage Impact Assessment Addendum (2020) (PDF, 6.8 MB) addendum to the 2019 (later superseded by the 2022 version) assessment assessed an additional 60 sites identified through the Edge of Settlement/New Settlement Scoping Study, the Urban Capacity Study – a review of refused and withdrawn application sites and other sites that were put forward.

 Landscape Sensitivity Assessments